draggett/arena-webhub/README.md

 * As the hub behind the firewall with an application that seeks to expose a thing remotely

-  * This application needs to get authorisation for the remote access from the external hub which should return the URI for a Web Socket (WSS) connection along with the JASON Web Token (JWT)  for use when establishing that connection.
+  * This application first needs to request authorisation for the remote access from the external hub, which should return the URI for a Web Socket (WSS) connection along with the JASON Web Token (JWT)  for use when establishing the connection to the external hub.

-  * The application can then ask the hub to open and add the connection for the given thing.
+  * The application can then ask the internal hub, it is running on, to open and add the connection for the given thing using the following interface.
 The promise resolves to the new WebSocket connection when it has been established.

     ``` javascript
     thing.addRemoteClient(wss_uri, jwt)  // returns promise for the connection